svn2github/lazarus-ccr/applications/json_packager/deploywin/readme.txt

 * This application is for component writers who wish to publish updates for the Online Package Manager.

-* The update is packaged in a ZIP file, and uploaded along with a configuration file in json format.

 * The json file can be manually edited, but this GUI application can make and edit the JSON file so that it is always correct for OPM.

 * On startup it will create an \updates folder which can be used as your deployment folder for the updated app.